About

 Helping families thrive within their communities through:

-Mpower: Supporting mothers whose children have entered care, using trauma-informed approaches to rebuild stability, self-worth, and agency.
+Mpower: Supporting mothers whose children have entered care, using trauma-informed approaches to rebuild stability and self-worth.

-Stronger Together: Peer-led support groups for carers of children with additional needs, fostering empowerment and social connection.
+Stronger Together: Peer-led support groups for carers of children with additional needs, fostering empowerment and connection.

 Key Highlights from the Year